matt2005/matt2005.github.io/_posts/2020-01-27-a-first-look-at-openauto.md

 OpenAuto is an AndroidAuto(tm) headunit emulator based on aasdk library and Qt libraries.
 I plan to build a headunit to be a simple plug 'n' play but with the AndroidAuto support.

 Initially I planned to build it via source this was [original plan], but following a [rethink] I'm now using [Crankshaft-NG].
-I have code build instructions the post in case I need to change this decision.
+I have left the code build instructions the post in case I need to change this decision.

 # Hardware